MarinosPapadakis/NinoBot/README.md

 ## Databases

-This project has a SQL database which contains every country that is a U.N. member state or observer and it's capital.
+This project has a SQL database which contains every country that is either a U.N. member state or an observer and it's capital.

 ---